ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 Adding a New Instrument
 ----------------------------------------
-The application is constructued in a specific way that allows new instruments to be added to the calculation process.
+The application is constructed in a specific way that allows new instruments to be added to the calculation process.
 When an instrument needs to be added to the calculator, a couple of steps need to be executed within the *atlast_sc/instruments* directory.
-The process is detailed in the :doc:`Developing the Application <./developing_the_application>` section of the developer guide.
+The process is detailed in the :doc:`Adding a New Instrument <adding_new_instrument>` section of the developer guide.

 The web application
 -------------------